How The Best Retail Salespeople Make The Sale

 Why it works: When you mention time as a salesperson, you remind the customer how long they’ve been shopping.
 You’ve brought their world of cares and to-do lists back into your shopping experience... which is never good.

 Offer additional services.
-Through our conversation, I learned she does closet organizing, outfit coordinating, and styling for clients worldwide.
+Through our conversation, I learned she organizes closets, coordinates outfits, and styles clothes for clients worldwide.

-Why it works: By her sharing her other talents, I made a note of how I could use her again in the future.
+Why it works: By Cathy sharing her other talents, I made a note of how I could use her again in the future.

 Go for the add-on.
 After I had agreed on the jeans, she suggested a second pair of their summer jeans on sale.

-Why it works: Once a customer says yes to the main purchase, getting them to consider a second is much easier.
+Why it works: Once a customer says yes to the main purchase, it is much easier to get them to consider a second.

 Also, notice…